vorabrijesh/vorabrijesh/README.md

 ### Hi there 👋

 Welcome to my github profile.
 I am Brijesh vora.
-Currently, I am pursuing MS in CS from University of California, Davis.
-I have earned B.Tech from Indian Institute of Technology (IIT), Tirupati in Computer Science.

 - 🔭 I’m currently working on building an ML platform and Saas products at Sailpoint Technologies.
 - 🌱 I’m currently learning  Amazon Sagemaker, Machine Learning, Security, and Algorithms.